 |State||Median Salary||Average Salary||10th Percentile||25th Percentile||75th Percentile||90th Percentile|

-If you’ve recently graduated or are thinking about studying law, you’ll want to understand the average lawyer salary and pay structure.
+If you’ve recently graduated law school or are thinking about going, you’ll want to understand the average lawyer salary and pay structure.
 It’s crucial to consider as law school tuition gets more costly — average law school tuition is three to five times more expensive than it was 30 years ago (even after adjusting for inflation!).

 Most people generally accept that law is one of the highest-paid professions out there.
 However, from my experience, the average lawyer salary depends on the job market and may not be all it’s cracked up to be.

 Let’s look at what determines lawyer salary and how to know if a Biglaw lawyer job is right for you.

 According to the Bureau of Labor Statistics (BLS), the average pay for a lawyer is $148,030 per year.

 However, these numbers are misleading, thanks to the bimodal salary distribution.
 First, there’s the Cravath scale — a system of compensation that applies to most Biglaw firms based on the number of years out of law school and paid to New York lawyers working at Cravath and followed by many Biglaw firms.

 Then, there’s the salary of a lawyer working in public service or as a solo lawyer.
 As you might have guessed, the two are considerably different.